mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Run Your Own Data
-In this section, we aim to guide users to load their own data and run analysis.
-Users can run their own data through the quick_start GUI for an overview figure, or through the main_script using the two main functions specify_mdl and preprocessToDesignMatrix()
+This section introduces how users can load and analyze their own data using this toolbox.
+Users can leverage the main_script with two primary functions: specify_mdl and preprocessToDesignMatrix()
+For an exploratory overview figure, users can also use the quick_start GUI before diving into detailed analyses.
+[Quick Start](#quick-start)
+<p>For an exploratory overview figure, users can also use the <a href="#quick-start">quick_start GUI</a> before diving into detailed analyses.</p>

 ### Model Specification